lara-press/docs/actions.md

 <a name="actions-with-app-helper-function"></a>
 ## Using Actions with the App Helper Function

-Of course you can also hook into Wordpress actions using the app helper function.
+Of course you can also hook into WordPress actions using the app helper function.

 ```php
 app('actions')->listen('save_post', function() {